cloudflare/python-cloudflare-cli4/README.rst

     if __name__ == '__main__':
         main()

-Providing CloudFlare Username and API Key
+Providing Cloudflare Username and API Key
 -----------------------------------------

 When you create a *CloudFlare* class you can pass up to four paramaters.